shabunin/shabunin/README.md

 - 👋 Hi, I’m @shabunin
-- 👀 I’m interested in living
+- 👀 I’m interested in
-- 🌱 I’m currently learning math, balalaika, french language, microservices
+- 🌱 programming, math, balalaika, french language, /etc/..
-- 💞️ I’m looking to collaborate on ..
+- 💞️ I’m looking to collaborate on .. what's up to me
-- 📫 How to reach me ...
+- 📫

 <!---
 shabunin/shabunin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.